Corneal Dystrophy: Symptoms, Causes, Diagnosis & Treatment

-What is Corneal Dystrophy?
+What are the Types of Corneal Dystrophy?

 Corneal dystrophies are classified based on the specific layer of the cornea they affect: